haydenyoung/orbitdb-browser-example/README.md

 - There is nothing keeping the connection alive.
 If it drops, you will need to detect the drop and manually re-establish the connection,

 - In this example, you had to manually connect browser B to browser A by providing browser A's "discovered" address.
-There may be more elegant ways of publishing a peer's address to another peer such as using [LibP2P's Pubsub Peer Discovery](https://github.com/libp2p/js-libp2p-pubsub-peer-discovery/),
+There may be more elegant ways of publishing a peer's address for other peers to discover such as using [LibP2P's Pubsub Peer Discovery](https://github.com/libp2p/js-libp2p-pubsub-peer-discovery/),

 - Note that you only need browser A's "discovered" address to connect from browser B. We don't need to "discover" browser B's addresses,